 1960s: Belgium’s neighbors

-Biscoff Cookies were first introduced to the United States as an in-flight treat in 1984.
+Lotus Biscoff Cookies were first introduced to the United States as an in-flight treat in 1986.

 1990: Mail-order catalogues in the United States

-By 1990, Biscoff Cookies were available through catalogues and mail orders.
+By 1990, Lotus Biscoff Cookies were available through catalogues and mail orders.

-Biscoff.com was launched and Biscoff fans started placing their orders on our new online store.
+Biscoff.com was launched and Lotus Biscoff fans started placing their orders on our new online store.

 2006 (and beyond)

-Kroger and Walgreens, the first two mainstream retailers, started carrying Biscoff Cookies Family Packages in their stores.
-Today Biscoff cookies or Biscoff Spread are sold in most retail stores nationwide (Kroger, Walmart, Safeway, Cost Plus World Market, CVS, Walgreens & Rite Aid.
+Kroger and Walgreens, the first two mainstream retailers, started carrying Lotus Biscoff Cookie Family Packages in their stores.
+Today Lotus Biscoff Cookies and Lotus Biscoff Cookie Butter are sold in most retail stores nationwide (Kroger, Walmart, Safeway, Cost Plus World Market, CVS, Walgreens & Rite Aid.)

 2011: United States

-Biscoff Spread makes its American debut a few years after it was invented by Els Scheppers, a contestant on a Belgian television show called “The Bedenkers,” or “The Inventors.”
+Lotus Biscoff Cookie Butter makes its American debut a few years after it was invented by Els Scheppers, a contestant on a Belgian television show called “The Bedenkers,” or “The Inventors.”

 2013 and Beyond: Worldwide